 Someone I knew once made a costume by taking a white t-shirt and writing a big “P” on it, and then gave themselves a black eye using makeup.
 I won’t give away that costume, but I’ll admit it took me a minute to figure it out!
 Buying a little makeup and using items already in your home can make your dollar go a long way.

 But if buying a costume is the only thing that will suffice, try Hollar, eBay, thrift stores, or used kids’ stores first.
 The price will likely be at least 50% off a brand new costume.

 An important note: Often with eBay, lower prices mean longer wait times, as the cheaper items ship directly from China.
 So be sure to allow yourself enough time for shipping if you go this route!

-Clark talked on the radio show about how to find the best prices on Halloween fun.
-“This kids’ holiday was kidnapped by adults years ago,” he said.
+Money expert Clark Howard has a few tips to find the best prices on Halloween fun: “This kids’ holiday was kidnapped by adults years ago,” he said.
 “If you’ve got enough to get through this year, buy next year costumes and decor AFTER this Halloween.
 The markdown on Halloween items are huge starting November 1st to clear the way for Christmas.
 After Halloween, the markdowns are larger than any other holiday.
 The best way to save money is to plan for next year.”